 A: the original designer of the Super Fuzz is still a mystery! (yes, Fumio Mieda, designer of the Univibe, did NOT also design the Super Fuzz)

-B: production of the FY-6 (Super Fuzz) ran for 10 years!
+B: production of the Super Fuzz circuit ran for 10 years in total!
 And,

 C: in that time they were licensed to an almost endless list of brands, small shops, importers, and distribution companies.